 A person with special needs may be any age.
 Most are identified through their home-care agency.
 Some contact the Office of Emergency Management directly.
-A two-page Special Needs Application form (also available in Espanol) must be completely filled out by the person in need or their caretaker, and submitted to Emergency Management.
-Once received, it is processed for review by the Lake County Health Department for the monthly Special Needs Review Team meeting.
-Based on the information provided on the form, the Medical Director will then make one of the following assignments in the event of an evacuation:
+An online portal is available for submitting a Special Needs Application, and is the preferred method of registration.
+If a resident is unable to utilize the online portal, they should call the Office of Emergency Management at 352-742-4850.
+Once received, the registration is processed for review by the Lake County Health Department.
+Based on the information provided on the registration, they will then make one of the following assignments in the event of an evacuation:

 - Special Needs Shelter – The majority of persons assigned to a Special Needs Shelter are approved for that program because their medical condition requires them to be on required or life-sustaining medical equipment and are electrically dependent, and therefore must evacuate to a shelter where generator backup would be available in case of a loss of electricity.
 Some persons who are not electrically dependent and are not able to perform their daily routine activities without assistance are also assigned to the Special Needs Shelter.

-- Acute Care — If the Medical Director determines that a person’s medical condition is beyond the care that can be provided to them in a Special Needs Shelter, they are assigned to an Acute Care Facility such as a hospital which requires them to obtain a pre-admit order from their physician to be used only in the event of a mandatory evacuation.
+- Acute Care – If the Department of Health determines that a person's medical condition is beyond the care that can be provided to them in a Special Needs Shelter, they are assigned to an Acute Care Facility such as a hospital which requires them to obtain a pre-admit order from their physician to be used only in the event of a mandatory evacuation.

 - Public Shelter – Those persons who live in a mobile or manufactured home and are not electrically dependent, and their medical condition does not require either of the above shelters, are assigned to go to a public shelter and all public shelters are wheelchair accessible.

-- Stay at Home — Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and are able to perform daily routine activities without assistance, are sometimes assigned to shelter in-place and stay at home or with family or friends who live in a site-built home.
+Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and can perform daily routine activities without assistance, are encouraged to shelter-in-place and stay at home or with family or friends who live in a site-built home.

-Upon completion of review by the Medical Director, the form is returned to the Office of Emergency Management for final processing which will include a letter to the mailing address provided on the form advising the applicant of the results of the review.
+Upon completion of review by the Department of Health, a letter will be issued to the mailing address provided in the registration advising the applicant of the results of the review.

-The Special Needs Application form is considered and treated as a confidential medical document and is kept in a locked file.
+The Special Needs information is considered and treated as a confidential medical document.
 These records do not fall under public records laws.

-For more information about special assistance due to physical limitations, call the Lake County Office of Emergency Management at 352-343-9420 or print out the Special Needs Application form.
-Complete the form then send it to the following address:
+For more information about special assistance due to physical limitations, call the Lake County Office of Emergency Management at 352-742-4850.

 **Applicants must be full or part-time residents of Lake County.**